 The Texas Historical Commission’s (THC) Cemetery Preservation Program coordinator responds to public inquiries, manages the Historic Texas Cemetery (HTC) designation process, updates the THC Historic Sites Atlas, and focuses on providing technical assistance to help preserve and protect endangered historic cemeteries.
 The Cemetery Program also managed the RIP Guardian volunteer network from 2006 to 2012.
-The RIP Guardian program has been suspended due to staffing cuts.

 Historic Texas Cemetery Designation